 I am usually not a big fan of “rules of thumb” especially when it comes to financial planning.
 Mainly because financial planning is so tied to each person’s unique set of circumstances.
 What works for some may not work for others.
 As a result, this often leaves people wondering where they stand in their financial well-being or if they are on track.
 I have outlined the stages of building wealth and included some benchmarks.

 Wealth Building Stage 1 – Getting Started in your 20’s

 There is a lot to accomplish early on.
 Too often many people overlook basic steps making it much more difficult later in life to build wealth.
-Like Building a house, we can’t achieve success without a solid foundation.
-Same thing applies when building wealth, you must have a solid foundation in place and create good habits.
+Like building a house, we can’t achieve success without a solid foundation.
+The same thing applies when building wealth, you must have a solid foundation in place and create good habits.
 Establishing an emergency fund and developing a plan to pay off debt, are two important footings for your foundation.
-Build a lifestyle that has you living below your means and establishes a consist plan to save each month.
+Build a lifestyle that has you living below your means and establishes a consistent plan to save each month.
 Earmark at least 15% of your gross annual income for retirement savings.

 Wealth Building Stage 2 – Building Momentum in your 30’s

 Now in your mid 30’s, the only remaining debt you should have is your mortgage and you should have saved the equivalent of one year’s salary between retirement savings and other savings.
 As families grow, saving for children’s college becomes a priority as well as life insurance and updated estate planning documents.
 At this point in time, it’s important to begin working with a Certified Financial Planner ™ who can detail out your goals and create a roadmap.

 Wealth Building Stage 3 – Hitting your stride in your 40’s